CS:2630, Computer Organization Notes

 Historical note: Digital Equipment Corporation was one of the most innovative developers of new computer architectures between 1960 and 1992.
 By the mid 1970s, it had grown to dominate the small computer market, and DEC's VAX series of 32 bit computers were the most widely used machines on the Internet in the mid 1980s.
 DEC was bought out by Compaq, which was bought out by Hewlett Packard.

 There have been many families of computers that have undergone evolutionary developments similar to that of the PDP-8.
-IBM's 360 family of computers, introduced in 1965, is still around in the form of machines that are called enterprise servers, and the Intel architecture family that dominates the desktop and laptop computers of today remains compatable with the 8-bit Intel 8088 processor of the mid 1970s.
+IBM's 360 family of computers, introduced in 1965, is still around in the form of machines that are called enterprise servers, and the Intel architecture family that dominates the desktop and laptop computers of today evolved from and retains features of the 8-bit Intel 8088 processor of the mid 1970s.

 We will be studying the Hawk architecture.
-This fictional architecture combines elements of many modern RISC architectures with historical features that date back to the very first computers.
+This fictional architecture combines elements of many modern RISC architectures but with some historical features that date back to the very first computers.

 Why a fiction?
 After all, the Intel 80x86/Pentium family of computers dominates the marketplace, and it is used in many assembly language texts.
 Unfortunately, this architecture is in some ways comparable to a modern building built in the colonial style.
 Under the skin, it may be modern, made of steel and concrete, but this is hidden under a brick and plastic skin in the Greek revival style that was popular in the Georgian era.
 This, in turn, incorporates architectural elements from classical Grecian temples, but these, were stone structures that imitated designs originally developed in the bronze age for wooden post and beam structures.